Holland Coffee

 Holland Coffee (August 15, 1807 – October 1, 1846) was an American trader, guide, interpreter, and representative of Fannin County.
-He was involved with the settlement of the present-day Lake Texoma area and acted as a liaison between the native west and Caucasian settlers.
+He was involved with the settlement of the present-day Lake Texoma area and acted as a liaison between the Native Americans and Euro-American settlers in the area.
 Coffee was known chiefly for his trading and relations with Native American tribes such as the Comanches, Kiowa, Caddo, Wichita, and Delaware, and his many trading posts established in places such as Tillman, Love, and Cotton Counties.
 While Coffee was known for his prosperity, his land expansions brought along debt as well.

 Biography

 Early life

 Coffee was born in Warren County, Tennessee, to Mildred (Moore) and Ambrose Coffee.
 Coffee became an orphan at the age of 11 and was sent to live with his uncle Jesse Coffee in McMinnville, Tennessee.

 Coffee, Colville, and Company days

 In 1829, Holland Coffee and Silas Colville arrived in Fort Smith, Arkansas, where they established Coffee, Colville, and Company.
 Later in the 1830s, Coffee and Colville established a trading post on the Red River where they traded horses with Native American tribes such as the Comanches.
 Mexican officials blamed this horse trading for raids on Mexican ranches, even going so far as to say that Coffee encouraged them Many at the time came to dislike Coffee enough to want government intervention on his trading posts, which led to a failed assassination attempt.
 During that time, the Texas Congress twice reimbursed Coffee for negotiating ransoms with Native Americans to free Caucasian settlers.
 In 1835, Coffee was noted as a significant contributor to the Camp Holmes Treaty.
 In 1838, Coffee married Sophia Suttenfield Aughinbaugh four days after her divorce from her marriage with Jesse Aughinbaugh.